The Easiest Way to Make Your Nonprofit Look More Put-Together (Hint: Templates!)

 Here’s how it usually plays out.

-You’ve got a big deliverable due—an annual report, a social campaign, a program one-pager.
-You start with a blank file (or worse, last year’s not-so-great PDF), pull in a logo, maybe change a font.
-It works, technically—but it takes hours, and no two versions ever match.
+You’ve got a big deliverable due like an annual report, a social campaign, a program one-pager.
+You start with an empty file (or worse, last year’s not-so-great PDF), pull in a logo, maybe change a font.
+It works, just barely, but it takes DAYS.

-The result?
-Design that’s inconsistent, hard to reuse, and slow to produce.
+The result is design that’s inconsistent, hard to reuse, and slow to produce.

 Why "We’re Scrappy" Isn’t a Strategy